lanl/stress-make/README.md

 That is, the build launched a total of 71 jobs.
 At most 28 of these were enqueued or running at the same time.
 Excluding queue delays and Stress Make overhead, the build would have finished in a little over a second if executed serially.
 (This is known as <q>work</q> or <i>T</i><sub>1</sub>.)
 Given an infinite number of CPUs, the build could have completed in a little over half a second.
 (This is known as <q>span</q> or <i>T</i><sub>&infin;</sub>.)
 Hence, the `Makefile` offers only enough concurrency to support a maximum speedup of 2x no matter how many CPUs you throw at it.

-See Charles Leiserson's <q>[What the $#@! is Parallelism, Anyhow?](https://software.intel.com/en-us/articles/what-the-is-parallelism-anyhow-1)</q> article for a nice discussion of work, span, parallelism, and related concepts.
+See Charles Leiserson's <q>[What the $#@! is Parallelism, Anyhow?](https://www.cprogramming.com/parallelism.html)</q> article for a nice discussion of work, span, parallelism, and related concepts.

 Copyright and license
 ---------------------

-Los Alamos National Security, LLC (LANS) owns the copyright to Stress Make, which it identifies internally as LA-CC-11-056.
+Triad National Security, LLC (LANS) owns the copyright to Stress Make, which it identifies internally as LA-CC-11-056.
 The license is BSD-ish with a "modifications must be indicated" clause.
-See [COPYING.md](https://github.com/losalamos/stress-make/blob/master/COPYING.md) for the full text.
+See [LICENSE.md](https://github.com/lanl/stress-make/blob/master/LICENSE.md) for the full text.

 Author
 ------